Don’t miss this ultimate guide to the best things to do in Noosa in Queensland, Australia!

 10) Go Off on the Great Beach Drive

-This is the perfect reason to hop in the car with a cooler full of snacks and a great playlist and explore one of the most magical places in Australia.
+Hop in the car with a cooler full of snacks and a great playlist and explore one of the most magical places in Australia.

-What makes this self-drive adventure a little different from several similar routes around the country is that you can actually drive on the beach for most of this route.
+What makes this self-drive adventure a little different from similar routes around the country is that you can actually drive on the beach for most of this route.